dockur/windows/readme.md

 ### How do I change the size of the disk?

-  To expand the default size of 512GB, add the `DISK_SIZE` setting to your compose file and set it to your preferred capacity:
+  To expand the default size of 512 GB, add the `DISK_SIZE` setting to your compose file and set it to your preferred capacity:

   ```yaml
   environment: